Atari Corporation: History

 Atari eventually released a line of inexpensive IBM PC compatibles, announcing a budget model at "a record-breaking price of under $599" in early 1987, to be followed by a more expandable PC-2 model at a higher price point, this being announced alongside the PC-3 in November 1987.
 Responding to the introduction of the low-cost Amstrad PC1512 in the UK, price points for the initial PC model were given as around £400 including VAT for a 512 KB floppy-only model supporting CGA, EGA and Hercules graphics, rising to £1000 including VAT for a hard drive model.
 Later, the company introduced an MS-DOS compatible palm computer called the Atari Portfolio.

 Atari, under Tramiel, had a poor reputation in the marketplace.
-In 1986 a columnist for Atari magazine ANALOG Computing warned that company executives seemed to emulate Tramiel's penny-pinching' [and] hard-nosed bargaining, sometimes at the risk of everything else," resulting in poor customer service and documentation, and product release dates that were "perhaps not the entire truth ...
-Pretty soon, you don't believe anything they say."
-He concluded, "I think Atari Corp. had better start considering how they're perceived by the non-Atari-using public."
+In 1986 a column Atari magazine ANALOG Computing warned that company executives seemed to emulate Tramiel's "penny-pinching'", resulting in poor customer service and documentation, and product release dates that were missed.
 The company, however, was much more open to the press than its predecessor Atari Inc., which had refused to let Antic preview forthcoming announcements and even opposed the magazine printing the word "Atari" on its issues.

 On August 23, 1987, Atari agreed to purchase the Federated Group for $67.3 million.
 October 4, 1987, Atari completed the acquisition and gained full control of its own retail stores.
 In the final quarter of 1987, Federated lost $6.4 million in day-to-day operations.
 A post-acquisition audit ended on February 15, 1988, and identified $43 million in adjustments to Federated's balance sheet, far more than Atari anticipated.
 The net worth of its acquisition was reduced by $33 million.
-Atari's CFO later claimed that they would never have done the deal had they known at the time.
+Atari's CFO later claimed that it would never have done the deal had it known at the time.
 Federated's operational losses increased, reaching $67 million for its first full year under Atari in 1988.
-The FBI began an investigation of Atari in May of that same year for an ongoing scheme involving the profitable import and resale of Japanese DRAM chips in the US, "in violation of U.S. import laws and contrary to import agreements."
+The FBI began an investigation of Atari in May of that same year for an ongoing scheme involving the profitable import and resale of Japanese DRAM chips in the US, "in violation of U.S. import laws and contrary to import agreements".
 This alleged DRAM scheme was purportedly to offset the unanticipated losses in the purchase of Federated.
 In March 1989, Atari announced that it would treat Federated as a discontinued operation and took an additional one-time charge of $57 million.
 Federated was eventually sold to Silo in 1989.

 In 1988, Stewart Alsop II said that Atari was among several companies that "have already been knocked out" of the GUI market by Apple, IBM/Microsoft, and others, but Atari's sales hit their peak that year, at $452 million.